awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-h265colorspacesettings.md

 ## Properties<a name="aws-properties-medialive-channel-h265colorspacesettings-properties"></a>

 `ColorSpacePassthroughSettings`  <a name="cfn-medialive-channel-h265colorspacesettings-colorspacepassthroughsettings"></a>
-Settings to pass through color space in the video\.
+Passthrough applies no color space conversion to the output\.
 *Required*: No
 *Type*: [ColorSpacePassthroughSettings](aws-properties-medialive-channel-colorspacepassthroughsettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)